 Imagine a person who walks from her home to the office.
 Frequently she is late to work as she takes time to cover the distance.
 She wants to improve her pace.
 She goes to a walking expert to get tips on increasing her walking speed.

 A radical solution to the problem is to use some other means of transportation instead of walking.
 If you go to a walking expert, you are going to get tips on improving your walking speed.
 The expert is not going to ask you to forego walking and use a different mode of transportation.
 Also, if you are deeply attached to the idea of walking, you might not think of a solution beyond walking.
 Improving your walking speed is a micro solution whereas using some other means of transportation is a macro solution.

 The above is a contrived example but something we come across in our professional and personal lives, both as problem solvers as well as ones facing a problem.
 Programmers sometimes try to optimize the hell out of a piece of code while the right approach might be to chuck the code and use something else.
-Organisations try to nail down a process to the last mile while a sensible solution might be to completely do away with the process.
+Organisations seek to nail down a process to the last mile while a sensible solution might be to do away with the process entirely.